Research with Human Participants

 Institutional Review Board for Human Participant Research (IRB)

-If you are conducting research with human participants (e.g., surveys, interviews, blood draws, secondary data analysis), you will need to obtain approval from the Cornell Institutional Review Board for Human Participants (IRB) before starting your research.
-The world of human participant research can be complicated and confusing, but there is a wealth of information on this website (and the IRB office staff are always available) to help researchers at all levels of experience navigate ethical and regulatory considerations in designing and carrying out human subjects research.
+The Cornell University Institutional Review Board for Human Participants (IRB) is responsible for oversight of all human subjects research conducted by the faculty, staff, and students affiliated with its Ithaca, Tech, and AgriTech campuses*.
+The world of human participant research can be complicated and confusing, but there is a wealth of information on this website to help researchers at all levels of experience navigate ethical and regulatory considerations in designing and carrying out human subjects research.
+You can also always contact our staff at irbhp@cornell.edu

 Do I need IRB approval?

-Not all research activities that involve humans, or data collected from humans, actually meet the definition of "human participant research" under federal regulations.
-Luckily, the Cornell IRB office created a decision tree you can use to help figure out if your study will need IRB review and approval.
+Not all research activities that involve humans--or data collected from humans--actually meet the definition of "human subjects research" under federal regulations.
+The Cornell IRB office has created a decision tree you can use to help figure out if your study will need IRB review and approval.
 When in doubt, contact the IRB office.

-Note: "Exemption" from IRB review is not the same thing as "not human participant research"; exempt research is still considered human participant research under federal regulations, though it can be reviewed and approved administratively by IRB staff, rather than the IRB committee.
+Note: "Exemption" from IRB review is not the same thing as "not human subjects research."
+Exempt research is human subjects research that is exempted from U.S. federal regulation 45 CRF 46, based on specific research procedures, participant populations, and privacy and confidentiality practices.
+At Cornell, research eligible for exemption can be reviewed administratively by IRB staff, rather than the IRB committee.
+A protocol submission is still required for exempt research, as investigators cannot self-exempt.

 Submit an IRB protocol application